UWE-Ruby/week-27/presentation/exercise.md

-!SLIDE
+!SLIDE quote

 # Exercise

-Remove code from your Controller
+Move the service specific code to echo posts to an offline job.

 !SLIDE quote